-Members who would like more information are instructed to contact the Molina Member Contact Center or are directed to the CaringInfo website at caringinfo.org/planning/advance-directives for forms available to download.
+Members who would like more information are instructed to contact Member Services or are directed to the CaringInfo website at caringinfo.org/planning/advance-directives for forms available to download.
 Additionally, the Molina website offers information to both Providers and Members regarding advance directives, with a link to forms that can be downloaded and printed.